Jamiro Monteiro: Early life

 Monteiro was raised by his Cape Verde immigrant parents in Rotterdam, Netherlands.
-Often viewed as undersized, at age 20, Monteiro's skills at football eventually landed him the opportunity to join the U21 system at FC Dordrecht.
-By 21, he eventually sign a contract with the U21 system at SC Cambuur with the intention of making the first team.
+Monteiro played in the youth teams of Sparta Rotterdam, FC Dordrecht, Hansa Rostock, FC Anker Wismar and SC Cambuur.
+Often viewed as undersized, at age 20, Monteiro's footballing skills eventually landed him the opportunity to join the U21 system at FC Dordrecht.
+By 21, he eventually signed a contract with the U21 system at SC Cambuur with the intention of making the first team.